-The DGD Joint Venture commenced operations in June 2013 and operates a renewable diesel plant located next to Valero's St. Charles Refinery in Norco, Louisiana (the "DGD Norco Facility").
-Renewable diesel is a low-carbon transportation fuel that is interchangeable with diesel produced from petroleum and is produced at the DGD Norco Facility using an advanced hydroprocessing-isomerization process licensed from UOP LLC, known as the EcofiningTM Process, and a pretreatment process developed by the Desmet Ballestra Group to convert fats (animal fats, used cooking oils, distillers corn oil and vegetable oils) into renewable diesel, renewable naphtha and other light end renewable hydrocarbons.
-In October 2021, the DGD Joint Venture completed an expansion of the DGD Norco Facility that increased its renewable diesel production by 410 million gallons per year, so that it is now capable of producing 700 million gallons per year of renewable diesel as well as separating renewable naphtha (approximately 30 million gallons) and other light end renewable hydrocarbons for sale into low carbon fuel markets.
-The expansion of the DGD Norco Facility was completed and became operational in October 2021, at a total cost, including naphtha production and improved logistics capability, of approximately \$1.1 billion, which was substantially funded by DGD Joint Venture cash flow.
-Additionally, in January 2021, we and our DGD Joint Venture partner approved the construction of a new facility to be located next to Valero's Port Arthur Refinery in Port Arthur, Texas, capable of producing 470 million gallons per year of renewable diesel and 20 million gallons per year of renewable naphtha and having similar logistics flexibilities as those of the DGD Norco Facility.
-Construction is underway, and the new plant is anticipated to commence operations in the first quarter of 2023, with the total cost of the expansion project estimated to be approximately \$1.45 billion, which will be substantially funded by DGD Joint Venture cash flow.
-Once operational, the new plant is expected to increase the DGD Joint Venture's total renewable diesel production capacity to approximately 1.2 billion gallons per year.
+The DGD Joint Venture currently operates two renewable diesel plants, one located adjacent to Valero's St. Charles Refinery in Norco, Louisiana (the "DGD St. Charles Plant") and one located adjacent to Valero's Port Arthur Refinery in Port Arthur, Texas (the "DGD Port Arthur Plant" and, together with the DGD St. Charles Plant, the "DGD Facilities"), with a combined renewable diesel production capacity of approximately 1.2 billion gallons per year.
+Renewable diesel is a low-carbon transportation fuel that is interchangeable with diesel produced from petroleum and is produced at the DGD Facilities using an advanced hydroprocessing-isomerization process licensed from UOP LLC, known as the Ecofining[TM] Process, and a pretreatment process developed by the Desmet Ballestra Group to convert fats (animal fats, used cooking oils, distillers corn oil and vegetable oils) into renewable diesel, renewable naphtha and other light end renewable hydrocarbons.
+The DGD Joint Venture was formed in January 2011 to design, engineer, construct and operate the DGD St. Charles Plant, which reached mechanical completion and began production of renewable diesel and certain other co-products in late June 2013.
+In October 2021, the DGD Joint Venture completed an expansion of the DGD St. Charles Plant that increased its renewable diesel production capability to up to 750 million gallons per year of renewable diesel, as well as separating renewable naphtha (approximately 30 million gallons) and other light end renewable hydrocarbons for sale into low carbon fuel markets, at a total cost, including naphtha production and improved logistics capability, of approximately \$1.1 billion.
+Additionally, in November 2022 the DGD Joint Venture completed the construction of the DGD Port Arthur Plant, with a name plate capacity to produce 470 million gallons per year of renewable diesel and 20 million gallons per year of renewable naphtha and having similar logistics flexibilities as those of the DGD St. Charles Plant.
+The DGD Port Arthur Plant was completed at a total cost of approximately \$1.43 billion.
+Furthermore, in January 2023, the DGD Joint Venture partners approved a capital project at the DGD Port Arthur Plant to provide the plant with the capability to upgrade approximately fifty percent (50%) of its current 470 million gallon annual production capacity to sustainable aviation fuel (SAF).
+Work on the project is underway, with completion expected in 2025 at a total estimated cost of approximately \$315 million.

-The DGD Norco Facility receives feedstocks primarily by rail and trucks owned by third-parties.
-We are a party to a raw material supply agreement with the DGD Joint Venture pursuant to which we are obligated to offer to supply the DGD Joint Venture a portion of the feedstock requirements at the DGD Norco Facility at market rates; however, the DGD Joint Venture is not obligated to purchase all or any part of its feedstock requirements from us.
+The DGD Facilities receive feedstocks primarily by rail and trucks owned by third-parties as well as imports via ships.
+We are a party to a raw material supply agreement with the DGD Joint Venture pursuant to which we are obligated to offer to supply the DGD Joint Venture a portion of the feedstock requirements at the DGD St. Charles Plant at market rates; however, the DGD Joint Venture is not obligated to purchase all or any part of its feedstock requirements from us.
 The DGD Joint Venture's renewable diesel is sold under the Diamond Green Diesel® brand primarily to obligated parties who produce or import petroleum-based fuels into areas subject to renewable fuels obligations.
 The DGD Joint Venture sells renewable diesel domestically and exports renewable diesel into global markets, primarily Canada and Europe.
 Renewable diesel is distributed primarily by rail and ships owned by third-parties.